WorkloadAutomation/agent-docker-kit/README.md

-# Note: this repository just apply to HWA/IWS 9.4, for 9.5 version look at official containers and documentation
+## Note: this repository only applies to HWA/IWS 9.4, for 9.5 version look at official containers and documentation

 # Creating a Docker image to run dynamic and z-centric agents